EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 ## Feature Extraction

 From the raw path data, several path features can be extracted.
 Following the work of <a href="https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/ipr2.12178"> Alabdulla et al.</a> , we extracted the following path variables: curvilinear velocity, straight-line velocity, average line velocity, linear progressive motility, curvilinear path wobbling, average path straightness, average path crossing curvilinear path, and mean angular displacement.
-A more detailed discussion about these metrics would be beyond the scope of this short report; however, many more details are provided in the cited paper.

 In short, our goal is to extract metrics that can classify the motility level and type of the tracked cells.